kscr70/WearableComputing_Project/CodeBook.md

 3.  appropiate column headers were added to the data sets.

-4. Combine all Data
+4. Combine all Data.
-        *  The training data and corresponding subject id's and activity id's were combined to create a single training data table.
+        *The training data and corresponding subject id's and activity id's were combined to create a single training data table.
-        *  The test data and corresponding subject id's and activity id's were combined into a single test data table.
+        *The test data and corresponding subject id's and activity id's were combined into a single test data table.
-        *  The training and test data sets were then combined into a single large data frame.
+        *The training and test data sets were then combined into a single large data frame.

 5. Select only the features of mean and standard deviation.